 The Loraine Williams Poetry Prize is an award for a single poem, to be published in The Georgia Review.
 The winner will receive an honorarium of $1,500 and an expenses-paid trip to Athens, Georgia, to give a public reading with the judge.

 Annual time frame: Submissions to be considered for the Loraine Williams Poetry Prize must be sent either online from March 1 through May 1 or by regular mail postmarked within the same span of time.
-The winning poem and author will be announced by August 15, and the poem will appear in the Spring issue of the following year.
+The winning poem and author will be announced by August 15, and the poem will appear in the Winter issue of the same year.
 All submitted poems will be considered for publication in The Georgia Review; any selected will be paid our regular poetry honorarium of $4 per line.